8 Array Formulas

 Open the file.

-Select cell C11 and enter formula
+Select cell C11 and enter the formula

 =AVERAGE(IF(B2:B9="m",C2:C9))